 - 1. The default lifestyle strategy - 2.
-The fund most used by members and highest expected return (LGIM Fremantle World (ex UK) Index) - 3.
+The fund with the highest expected return (LGIM Fremantle World (ex UK) Index) - 3.
 The fund with the highest charge (LGIM Fremantle BlackRock Aquila Life Market Advantage (ALMA)) - 4.
-The fund with the lowest charge (LGIM Fremantle Bond) - 5.
+The fund with the lowest charge (LGIM Fremantle Investment Grade Corporate Bond All Stocks) - 5.
 The fund with the lowest expected return (LGIM Fremantle All Stocks Index-Linked Gilts)